 If you suffer from severe neck pain, you may be eligible for Social Security Disability benefits.
 There are several causes for debilitating neck pain.
 The Social Security Administration (SSA) oversees the Social Security Disability Insurance (SSDI) program, which is for people who have worked enough to earn sufficient credits and who have paid in enough in taxes to Social Security.

 In order to qualify for SSDI for your neck pain and problems, you must meet the requirements of a disability listing in the SSA’s medical guide, which is called the Blue Book.
+The Blue Book is the list of conditions that qualify for disability.
 The listings in the Blue Book prove that you don’t have the capacity to return to work because of restrictions set by your doctor or because of the severity of your conditions.
 Providing sufficient documentation is the key.
+Take our SSDI calculator to see how much you could get with disability benefits.

 Any medical condition can be expensive to treat and neck pain is no exception.
 Medscape reports that about 9% of all medical costs are related to treating spine problems, which totals about $86 billion per year.
 The individual’s cost is dependent upon the condition and its severity.
 For the individual with health insurance, there are co-pays, deductibles, and coinsurance for doctor visits, prescriptions, therapy, and procedures including surgery in some cases.